rrovetto/space-situational-awareness-domain-ontology/README.md

 * To facilitate content search and retrival
 * ...
 The overall project (http://purl.org/space-ontology) is to apply ontology to space data for various potential applications, such as data-sharing; integration among orbital debris, space object catalogues, and other SSA databases; automated reasoning, knowledge discovery, semantic search, and interoperability.

+### Example Application
+The SSAO has been used in an ontology-oriented orrery project at NASA by Dr. D.A.
+O'Neil, presenting two 3D visualizaitons, [one here](http://daoneil.github.io/spacemission/OntologyDrivenOrrery/An_Orrery_in_ThreeJS.html) and [one here](https://daoneil.github.io/spacemission/RMarkdown/ontology_based_orrery_generated_from_R_code.html)

 ### Status
 * In-progress as circumstances permit.
 Subject to revision.